tvvoty/Copy_SMPlayer_Subs/README.md

 .

 It's highly recommended to create a keyboard shortcut for the last step.
-On Unix with KDE you should be able to do it by:
+On Linux with KDE you should be able to do it by:

 First, modifying the path in the included .sh file to the location of CopySub.py file on your system (so it's gonna look like: